jjprevite/100-days-of-code/log2.md

 -->

+### Day 70: August 22nd, 2017

+**Today's Progress**: Coded for 60 minutes.
+Learned more about Advanced Custom Fields today.

+**Thoughts**: I feel like I know more about WordPress than I actually do!

+### Day 69: August 21st, 2017

+**Today's Progress**: Coded for 60 minutes.
+Focused on Bootstrap and CSS for PR website with Amaya.

+**Thoughts**: It's helpful having to explain things out loud to another person! (pair-programming for the win)

+### Day 68: August 20th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Learned about WP.

+**Thoughts**: Excited to keep learning more WordPress!

 ### Day 67: August 19th, 2017

 **Today's Progress**: Coded for 90 minutes.
 Learned more about Mongoose and about WordPress.